Faculty

 Katie has worked as a haemodialysis nurse for the last 17 years, presently working part-time as the clinical educator for the haemodialysis unit at Derby Teaching Hospitals NHS Foundation Trust.
 She recently obtained a MDT Fellowship in vascular access with the UK Renal Registry, where she is finally getting time to explore her interest in research.
 Her clinical interests are haemodialysis, vascular access, patient safety, acute kidney injury and education for renal nurses.

-Katie helped create the BRS Vascular Access Special Interest Group, is chair for the KQuIP Measurement and Understanding workstream as well as leading MAGIC (BRS VA / VASBI vascular access project supported by KQuIP).
+Katie helped create the BRS Vascular Access Special Interest Group, is chair for the KQuIP Measurement and Understanding workstream as well as leading MAGIC (BRS VA / VASBI vascular access project supported by KQIP).
 She is passionate about QI and has led a number of local QI initiatives in Derby renal unit around her areas of clinical interest.
-As well as national and regional initiatives, Katie is particularly interested in how KQuIP can inspire numerous local QI projects in renal units across the UK, improving the care of people with kidney disease in small but numerous ways.
+As well as national and regional initiatives, Katie is particularly interested in how KQIP can inspire numerous local QI projects in renal units across the UK, improving the care of people with kidney disease in small but numerous ways.

 Much of Katie’s spare time is taken up looking after and riding her horse and spending time with her much-neglected husband.

 Dr Kerry Tomlinson trained at Cambridge and Oxford (but supports Cambridge in the boat race) and completed her renal specialist training in Nottingham.
 She joined University Hospitals North Midlands as a consultant in 2002.
 She works in all aspects of renal medicine.
 She sub-specializes in renal transplantation and has been transplant lead nephrologist at UHNM since 2002.
 In that role she improved access to transplant listing for UHNM patients.
 The UHNM transplant service was commended as a local model of excellence in the West Midlands Peer Review 2010.
 Kerry was co-project lead for the West Midlands Strategic Cardiovascular Network/Renal Registry QI project “Transplant First: Addressing inequality in access to Kidney Transplantation in the West Midlands”.
-She now leads the Transplant First Project as adopted by KQUIP and chairs the West Midlands Transplant improvement group.
+She now leads the Transplant First Project as adopted by KQIP and chairs the West Midlands Transplant improvement group.

 Lisa is a Consultant Nurse at Guy’s & St Thomas’ NHS Foundation Trust where she is Lead Nurse – Living Donation, NHS Blood and Transplant.
-With regard to KQuIP Lisa is Member of the Partnership Board as the British Transplant Society’s representative and Leadership Workstream.
+With regard to KQIP Lisa is Member of the Partnership Board as the British Transplant Society’s representative and Leadership Workstream.

 Lisa’s special interest in quality improvement is in developing multi-disciplinary leadership to sustain quality improvement initiatives that enable patients and their families to have access to their best options for kidney care and treatment.